StadGent/drupal_theme_gent-base/CONTRIBUTING.md

 If you don't have any Drupal knowledge, don't panic!
 You can ignore most of these directories when you want to contribute to the style guide only portion.

-**All work for the style guide is done in the components directory or the docs directory when you are changing general documentation.**
+**All work for the style guide can be done in the `styleguide/components` directory to theme components, or the `styleguide/docs` directory to change the docs.**

 ## Issues